 What is Glass?

 Glass is defined as a non-crystalline amorphous solid.
-It does not have a long-range periodic atomic structure.
-Glass is mostly used in the kitchen for the purpose of storing food.
+It has no long-range periodic atomic structure.
+Glass is mostly used in the kitchen to store food.

-It is very safe for that purpose as is it one of the most non-reactive substances.
+It is safe for that purpose as it is one of the most non-reactive substances.

 The main component for manufacturing glass is silicon dioxide.
-When the process of manufacturing is completed, the result is a beautiful transparent shining jar or container.
+When the manufacturing process is completed, the result is a beautiful transparent shining jar or container.

-Glass is normally transparent in nature, meaning that it allows light to pass through itself.
+Glass is normally transparent, allowing light to pass through itself.
 Glass can also be made translucent or opaque, but in its natural and simplest form, it is transparent.

 This is also a quality which adds to its beauty and attractions.

 When heated to high temperatures, glass behaves like rubber.
 It flows to some extent.
-Glass also has a tendency to flow albeit very slowly and over time.
+Glass also tends to flow, albeit very slowly and over time.

 What are Ceramics?

-The term “ceramics” refers to storage containers, utensils available in the kitchen and also sometimes to a certain type of show pieces.
+The term “ceramics” refers to storage containers, utensils available in the kitchen, and sometimes to certain show pieces.
 It is very easy to notice.
 It can be defined as a crystalline, inorganic substance.

 Its main use is in the kitchen because it is a very safe and ancient method of storing food.
 Ceramics are of many kinds, the earliest of which were in the field of pottery.

-Ceramics are opaque in nature since their main component is clay.
-Light cannot pass through them and they cast a shadow.
-Ceramics have an antique and vintage type of look which makes them a great choice for some aesthetics.
+Ceramics are opaque since their main component is clay.
+Light cannot pass through them, and they cast a shadow.
+Ceramics have an antique and vintage look, making them a great choice for some aesthetics.

 Ceramics harden when heated to high temperatures.
 They are costly and need to be handled with care.